genkgo/routed-enhancement/README.md

 The component method looks for available DOM elements on the page and creates class instances per element.
 The element is injected in the constructor.
 The selector is not a live selector.
 So the element has to be on the page when the page is ready (or when the router dispatched, but that is true in almost every case).
+The advantage over `selector` is that an instance is created per element, which allows the instance to carry/remember state of the element.

 ```js
 component(cssSelector, moduleNameOfController);